Nnnate423/Golang_Notes/java/README.md

 5. add depedencies to maven
 6. invalidate cache & restart project

+## * java 8 news
+1. lambda, consumer, supplier, function
+2. stream (foreach, map, collect, groupby, filter, parallel)
+3. optional
+4. default method for interface. enables interface to provide implementation to its successive classes. used to add implementation of Stream to Collections, if not this way, then need to add stream support to each collection classes, in practical.
 ### 0.1.
 Lambda & Consumer, Supplier Interface
 consumer only 1 input, no return;\
 supplier 1 return, no input;\